wildsingapore

 Agriculture at Ubin

-Vast areas in the eastern portion of Ubin was cleared for rubber plantations.
+Vast areas in the eastern portion of Ubin had been cleared for rubber plantations.
 Rubber tapping ended in the 1980's when Singapore lost out to cheaper rubber sources elsewhere.
 The trees remain, obscured by the natural forest that has regrown in the abadoned plantations.

 In the 1970's there were efforts to cultivate orchids on a large scale but these were not successful.